massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 ### Overlaying the JRE
 {: #overlaying_jre}

 There are some cases where files need to be bundled with the JRE to expose their functions.
-The application developer can supply JRE files for customization.
+The app developer can supply JRE files for customization.

-The files to be overlaid can be packaged with the application WAR, EAR, or JAR in a resources folder at the root of the archive.
+The files to be overlaid can be packaged with the app WAR, EAR, or JAR in a resources folder at the root of the archive.
 For a server (compressed file or server directory), the files can be packaged in a resources folder in the server directory, with the server.xml file.

 * WAR file
   * WEB-INF